 - Both are durable and solidly built.

-- Both are very sensitive, picking up a lot of sound.
+- Both are very sensitive, picking up a lot of sounds.

 - Look/Feel/Size.
-While each is spacey in it’s own right, the Meteor looks like it’s about to take off, while the Yeti is just kind of chillin’ there.
+While each is spacey in its own right, the Meteor looks like it’s about to take off, while the Yeti is just kind of chillin’ there.
 Lol.
 You get an array of color choices with the Yeti but not with the Meteor.
-The Yeti also resembles a gigantic cucumber while the meteor is about the size of a light bulb (folded up).
+The Yeti also resembles a gigantic spaceship while the meteor is about the size of a light bulb (folded up).

 - Longevity.
-The Yet is more of a sure thing than the Meteor.
+The Yeti is more of a sure thing than the Meteor.
 It seems like it’s built for the long haul, rather than a temporary solution.